josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🛰️_Infrastructure_Procurement/🦎_strict_migration_helps_modern_enslavers.md

 ---

-## 🌍 Restrictive borders do not stop migration — they change *how* it happens
+## 🌍 Restrictive Borders Do Not Stop Migration — They Change *How* It Happens

 People migrate because of war, climate pressure, famine, debt, family ties, or labour demand.
 Those drivers are not switched off by paperwork.